by Jeremy Landes

 Tolkien’s Gandalf clearly recognizes a more powerful force (though it’s never referred to as “God”) than himself, and he calls upon it when he’s in danger (listen again to the words he uses while facing the Balrog, a “demon from the underworld,” in the first film).
 Tolkien said that Lord of the Rings was “a fundamentally religious and Catholic work; unconsciously so at first, but consciously in the revision.”

-Sir Ian McKellan (X-Men) admirably performs his role as both Gandalf the Grey and White.
+Sir Ian McKellan admirably performs his role as both Gandalf the Grey and White.
 Smiling, he related his perspective of Tolkien’s ideal, rural home for hobbits, The Shire, saying:

-To discover evidences that the Bible is a reliable book of history, see: Archaeology and the Bible, Creation SuperLibrary, and Bible and Theology Answers.
+Editor’s Note: To discover evidences that the Bible is a reliable book of history, see: Archaeology and the Bible, Creation SuperLibrary, and Bible and Theology Answers.
 Also available are articles on homosexuality and the Bible.

 McKellan correctly states that Tolkien’s characters never worship gods in any fantasy religion.
 But both Tolkien, in his Forward to the books, “Concerning Hobbits,” and also director Peter Jackson (at least in the extended cut of “The Fellowship of the Ring”) take pains to discuss the beliefs and credos of the Shire—a place of “good tilled earth” where hobbits love one another almost as much as their beer and tobacco.
-(Note: During his interview, McKellan cracked wise, “You think it’s tobacco they’re smoking, do you?”)
+(Note: During his interview, McKellan wise-cracked, “You think it’s tobacco they’re smoking, do you?”)